19hours/sg-statutes/Acts/Planning Act.md

 (4) Where the competent authority revokes a written permission under subsection (3), any development of land, works within a conservation area or subdivision of land (as the case may be) carried out pursuant to that written permission shall be deemed to have been carried out without the requisite written permission.

-(5) Any qualified person who —

-(a) makes a certificate or declaration referred to in subsection (1) which is false or misleading in any material particular; or

-(b) recklessly makes such certificate or declaration which is false or misleading in any material particular,

-shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $30,000 or to imprisonment for a term not exceeding 6 months or to both.

-[30/2003 wef 10/12/2003]
+(5) [Deleted by Act 7 of 2017 wef 15/05/2017]

+[Act 7 of 2017 wef 15/05/2017]

-### Conditional permission
+### Conditions for planning permission or conservation permission

 15\.—(1) All or any of the following conditions may be imposed on the grant under section 14(4) of any planning permission or conservation permission in respect of any land:

 (a) that the permission is granted for a specified period;

+(aa) that where the permission is granted for a specified period, any building or works authorised by the permission must be removed, or the use of the land so authorised must be discontinued, at the end of the specified period, and that any works for the reinstatement of the land at the end of that period must be carried out;

+[Act 7 of 2017 wef 15/05/2017]

 (b) that any work shall be commenced by a specified time;

-(c) restrictions as to the height, design, appearance and siting of buildings;
+(c) restrictions or requirements specified by the competent authority as to the height, design, appearance and siting of any building, including the use of lighting in the design and appearance of the building;

+[Act 7 of 2017 wef 15/05/2017]

 (d) that subdivision of the land is prohibited;

-(e) that deposits shall be placed with such statutory authority as the competent authority may specify to secure compliance with the requirements of that statutory authority;
+(e) that a banker’s guarantee must be issued to, or deposits must be placed with, the competent authority or such statutory authority as the competent authority may specify to secure compliance with the requirements of the competent authority or that statutory authority;

+[Act 7 of 2017 wef 15/05/2017]

 (f) that the title of any part of the land shall be transferred free from encumbrances to the State or any public authority;

-(g) [Deleted by Act 30/2003 wef 10/12/2003]
+(g) that such areas within the land as the competent authority considers necessary are to be provided, maintained and kept open and accessible for use by the public as paths or open spaces, without any compensation;

+[Act 7 of 2017 wef 15/05/2017]

-(h) that such connecting structures (whether or not within the land) as the competent authority considers necessary are to be provided, maintained, kept open and accessible for use by the public or any occupier or other user of the land and any other land adjoining or in the locality; and
+(h) that such connecting structures (whether or not within the land) as the competent authority considers necessary are to be provided, maintained and kept open and accessible for use by the public or any occupier or other user of the land and any other land adjoining or in the locality, without any compensation;

+[Act 7 of 2017 wef 15/05/2017]

+(ha) that a knock-out panel must be provided at any part of the land, and must be removed when the competent authority requires the owner or occupier of the land to do so, so as to allow the land to be connected to any adjoining land or building;

+[Act 7 of 2017 wef 15/05/2017]

 (i) that the permission shall supersede any previous permission given by the competent authority to the applicant notwithstanding anything in section 20.

+(1A) To avoid doubt, the common law on dedication of land does not apply in relation to any area or connecting structure mentioned in subsection (1)(g) or (h) to create any interest in land.

+[Act 7 of 2017 wef 15/05/2017]

 (2) The following conditions may also be imposed on the grant of any conservation permission under section 14(4):